 But, being a smart founder is to simply treat those things as “unlikely to happen in the near future”.

 Again, I’m not saying you should quit any effort to get early revenue or raise funds.
 However, while they didn’t happen yet, treat them as if they will never exist.

 When you accept the worst-case cash scenario you force yourself to work with the money you have now.
 Suddenly, you understand you must lead the validation process effectively—by focusing on the riskiest assumptions— and efficiently—by spending just the necessary to test and learn.

 Not only will this mindset shift make you more prepared to face the worst-case cash scenario, but it will also help you avoid it.
 It’s crazy, I know.
 But follow my thoughts…

-When you consider you won’t have customers in the short-term, you force yourself to be more focused towards validation.
+When you consider you won’t have customers in the short term, you force yourself to be more focused on validation.
 You must find ways to test, learn and validate your hypothesis before your startup’s cash ends.
-This super-focus on validation will increase your chances of building a great product, which, by its turn, will increase your chances of getting customers.
+This super-focus on validation will increase your chances of building a great product, which, in its turn, will increase your chances of getting customers.

 At the same time, when you don’t count on investors’ money, you must become more diligent about your startup’s current cash.
 You’ll need ways of reducing your burn rate and, consequently, increasing your runway.
 Well, this narrative is music for investors’ ears, and it’ll make them trustful about you.
 In this game, more trust equals more chances to succeed.

-Hence, if you want to increase your chances to succeed, stop counting on uncertain cash inflows.
+Hence, if you want to increase your chances of success, stop counting on uncertain cash inflows.